hamilton-mote/hamilton-3c-qualified-fw/README.md

 ## Power profile

-The power consumption profile looks like the following figure:
+The power consumption profile looks like the following figure.
+Due to our measurement technique, the Y axis is only an approximation of the instantaneous power consumption.
+The average power figures above are far more accurate.

 ![Full Profile](doc/full_cycle.png)